Kitchen Style

 These types of kitchens are often found in the Southwest corner of the United States.
 Decorative tiles on the floor and the backsplash are often found in the southwestern kitchen.
 There may also be decorative arches that lead to other rooms.

-An artistic element is usually found in a southwestern kitchen, for example, a large painting as a focal point.
-Or, perhaps hand-painted tile for a unique backsplash design.
+An artistic element is usually found in a southwestern kitchen, such as a large painting as a focal point or hand-painted tile for a unique backsplash design.
 Desert or earth tones such as bright yellow, dark orange, red, brown, and turquoise are utilized.

 Which Kitchen Style Should You Get?

-With many different kitchen styles that exist and come along, one may ask which style should they go with?
-Not only are kitchen trends something customers refer to often, but also long term fads.
+With many different kitchen styles that exist and come along, one may ask which style to go with.
+Not only are kitchen trends something customers refer to often, but they are also long-term fads.
 These may include resale value, feng shui, and much more.
 That decision depends on the homeowner’s preference.